 - What are the rates currently like?
 Interest rates happen to be as low as they ever have been, so taking a fixed rate might make sense right now.
 Your low rate can be enjoyed for the loan’s term.
 If an adjustable rate is something you take instead, you’re putting yourself at the market’s mercy down the road.
 Odds are pretty good that a low-interest rate will inevitably be lost.

-- Our variable-rate loans the only thing you qualify for?
+- Are variable-rate loans the only thing you qualify for?
 If the debt ratio you have is almost at the maximum; or your credit score is borderline, you might only be eligible for a variable interest rate due to the high debt ratio.
 The debt ratio would stay low with lower interest rates, giving you an opportunity for loan eligibility.

 CONSIDER YOUR FUTURE